The Sun (1792–1876)

-A former employee remembered that "Murdo Young was perhaps at the time the most enterprising news publisher in all London, and it was one of the sights of the great Metropolis to witness the despatch of the Express Edition from 112, Strand, to the General Post-Office, St Marin's-le-Grand."
+A former employee remembered that "Murdo Young was perhaps at the time the most enterprising news publisher in all London, and it was one of the sights of the great Metropolis to witness the despatch of the Express Edition from 112, Strand, to the General Post-Office, St Martin's-le-Grand."
 Newspapers were carried by eight "daring riders" on "8 of the fleetest horses", to meet the stage coaches carrying the post out of London.

 In 1833 Young took full control of The Sun after Grant was declared bankrupt; Grant accused Young of foul play, and started the rival True Sun, with Charles Dickens as a contributor; but the True Sun was a failure and Young bought it and merged it with his Sun in 1837.
 The paper was secretly subsidised by the Anti-Corn Law League in 1842 in return for articles supporting their movement.

 In the 1840s Young handed over the editorship to William Frederick Deacon and then, in 1845, to Charles Kent (who later married Young's eldest daughter Ann).
 All Young's three daughters, Ann, Catharine (1826-1908) and Floremma, worked as journalists.
 At least two of them worked for The Sun, with Catherine writing leaders, as well as reporting.

 Young claimed to have spent £10,000 on his express news service, and had to borrow money to cover these expenses.
 Eventually, this debt forced him to sell The Sun, in 1862.

 The copyright of the ailing newspaper was bought by William Saunders of the Central Press news agency in the 1860s.
 In 1871 he sold this copyright, along with other parts of his business, to a group of Conservatives, who published The Sun and Central Press.